cardano-scaling/wg-hydra/README.md

 ## Charter

 > [!IMPORTANT]
-> The charter itself is in draft status and the first work item of the working group will be to ratify it.
+> The charter itself is in draft status and one of the first work items of the working group will be to ratify it.

 ### Why